a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 echo "The two numbers are equal" fi
 ```
-In this last example we have
+In this last example we ask the shell to evaluate two condition before making a decision: the command `echo` will be exectued only if both conditions are true.
+This behaviour is obviously a consequence of the logical operator AND which connects our two conditions.